ArduPilot/ardupilot_wiki/common/source/docs/common-underwater-sonar-analog.rst

 Underwater Sonar (Analog)
 =========================

-This page details the setup of a low cost analog underwater sonar (aka "fish finder") and a digitizer to convert the analog readings into NMEA 0183 which can be read by ardupilot.
+This page details the setup of a low-cost analog underwater sonar (aka "fish finder") and a digitizer to convert the analog readings into NMEA 0183 which can be read by ardupilot.
 This setup allows measuring the depth of the water below a boat.
-The sensor described has a maximum claimed range of 300m and a relatively wide beam of 22deg.
+The sensor described has a maximum claimed a range of 300m and a relatively wide beam of 22deg.

 These instructions were provided by `OlavA at the bottom of this ardupilot.org blog post <https://discuss.ardupilot.org/t/mapping-a-lake-with-ardupilot/32401/34>`__